qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i easily delete all emails in inbox?
 - how can you delete mail all at once ?
 - how do i delete my trash can? i do i delete all emails
+- how do i delete all emails from one sender at same time?
+- how do i mass delete emails all at once?

 ## intent:sort_email
 - how do i sort my emails?